cliburn/sta-663-2016/syllabus.md

 - Profile and optimize code to make good use of available resources (e.g parallel environments)

-> From interpreted to compiled code (Pytho  to C), multi-core parallelism, GPU programming and distributed computing for big data
+> From interpreted to compiled code (Python to C), multi-core parallelism, GPU programming and distributed computing for big data

 Instructors
 ----